cyberbotics/webots/docs/discord/technical-questions.md

 setVelocity is nice and all but if possible I would like to use setPosition to make my life easier.
 Is there a way to multi-thread setPosition?

-`@HuskyLCL` it seems that you are retrieving your velocity at initialization when the robot is not moving.
+`@R_LCL` it seems that you are retrieving your velocity at initialization when the robot is not moving.
 If you want to retrieve the velocities continuously you want to use the getVelocity method inside the while loop

-##### HuskyLCL 07/11/2019 17:55:59
+##### R_LCL 07/11/2019 17:55:59
 Hello, I need help with the getVelocity() function.
 I used the getFromDef function and assigned it to my robot.
 But, as you can see in the  attached picture, the velocity values that I'm getting are all zeroes.
 May I know what am I doing wrong?
 %figure
 ![unknown.png](https://cdn.discordapp.com/attachments/565154703139405824/598935535159083038/unknown.png)